murgo-polimi/babylon-3dconnexion-spacemouse/README.md

 # Babylon.js + 3Dconnexion SpaceMouse fly navigation

 This repository contains a minimal Babylon.js example and a reusable JavaScript controller for using a 3Dconnexion SpaceMouse / SpaceNavigator-style 6-DOF device as a fly-navigation camera controller.

-The browser page is intentionally simple.
+This project is inpired by an analogous implementation for Three.js (https://3dconnexion.com/technical_support/web_threejs.html).

+The HTML example only creates a Babylon scene, creates a camera, and attaches the controller.
 The integration logic is in:

 ```text
 js/babylon-3dconnexion-fly-controller.js
 ```

-The HTML example only creates a Babylon scene, creates a camera, and attaches the controller.

 ## Repository structure